tlswg/tls13-spec/draft-ietf-tls-tls13.md

 handshake_messages

-: All of the data from all messages in this handshake (not including any HelloRequest messages) up to, but not including, this message.
+: All of the data from all messages in this handshake up to, but not including, this message.
 This is only data visible at the handshake layer and does not include record layer headers.
 For encrypted handshake records, the hash includes the two bytes specifying the length